glavoy/zoso/README.md

 ## Prerequisites
 - Python 3.10.2 or higher
 - Django 4.0.3
-- Redis or Memurai (for Windows users)
+- Redis (or Memurai for Windows users)
-- Git (optional, for cloning the repository)

 ---